 She glanced at the others in the wagon.
 There were eight of them.
 Most of them passed the hours by sleeping on the benches and the floor.
 The travel bags were all used as pillows and cushions.

 The only two awake were a dark-haired girl and a boy with a farmer’s tan.
 They huddled in the far corner of the wagon, limbs intertwined as they touched and kissed.

 Kanéko looked away quickly, uncomfortable with their intimate moment but drawn to it at the same time.
-She peeked over her shoulder at the two until one caught her looking and glared back at her.
+She peeked over her shoulder until one caught her looking and glared.
 She snapped her head forward in embarrassment.

 Desperate to keep her eyes away, she watched the wagon in front of her, pulled by a horse without a driver.
 It was Garèo’s but only Maris and Ruben rode it.
 Garèo was currently riding in a different wagon out of sight.
 He knew that Kanéko was in the wagon with Pahim, but when he changed the order of wagons only a bell ago, he said nothing to either of them.